 Can tooth decay be prevented?

-Yeah.
-Effectively brushing the teeth twice a day, using the right toothpaste and brush recommended by the dentist, regular care with dental floss and mouthwash, going to a dentist every six months are the measures that can be taken to prevent tooth decay .
+Yes. effectively brushing the teeth twice a day, using the right toothpaste and brush recommended by the dentist, regular care with dental floss and mouthwash, going to a dentist every six months are the processes that can be taken to prevent tooth decay

 Treatments applied in this area: